 But that’s exactly what Wembley is: the 90,000-seat home of England’s national soccer team as well as the championship game of every national competition the sport has to offer.

-So getting to Wembley means your club is playing for something serious, for “silverware,” for glory, and is going so on The Big Stage.
+So getting to Wembley means your club is playing for something serious, for “silverware,” for glory, and is doing so on The Big Stage.

 There is one itsy bitsy exception to this.
 The FA Cup Final has for decades been played at Wembley, but it used to be that the semifinals were played at some other neutral ground like Villa Park in Birmingham or Old Trafford in Manchester.
 But in their infinite greed and non-wisdom, the dickheads who run the FA decided to play the semis at Wembley, because … money.